2016 Fantasy Football Rankings - PPR Rankings - Running Backs- Updated: Tuesday, September 6th

 No running back had more receptions (80) or receiving yards (755) than Woodhead, who totaled 1,091 YFS and nine touchdowns last season.
 Woodhead played just three games in 2014, but Woodhead has finished as a top-24 fantasy running back in each of his past three full seasons.
 In fact, he finished as a top-10 fantasy running back (RB3 in PPR behind only Devonta Freeman and Adrian Peterson) in 2015.

 Part of a platoon with Jeremy Hill, Bernard still finished as a top-21 fantasy running back in standard-scoring formats (RB16 in PPR) last season despite scoring just two touchdowns.
 In fact, RB21 was the worst finish of his young three-year career.
-In his three seasons, Bernard has averaged 213.33 touches (including 49.33 receptions) and 1,146.67 YFS per season.
-Another season with 200 touches, 50 receptions and 1,000-plus YFS is likely for Bernard, who should easily reach value at his current ADP (RB31) even if his ceiling is limited by Hill's presence.
+In his three seasons, Bernard has averaged 213.33 touches (including 49.33 receptions) and 1,146.67 YFS per season and he should easily reach -- or exceed -- value at his current ADP (RB30).

 Only four running backs had more receptions than Johnson (61) had as a rookie last season.
 Better in PPR formats (RB23 in 2015), Johnson still managed to finish as a top-35 fantasy running back in standard-scoring formats as well.
-Johnson should see a larger percentage of the workload split in 2016.
+I project a fairly even split in usage between Johnson (216 touches) and Isaiah Crowell (214), but I would unquestionably prefer Johnson over Crowell in either scoring format.

 - Continue to Fantasy Football PPR RB Rankings: 21-40